 Funding for all project management, development, design, and implementation will be on a reimbursement basis.
 Reimbursement will occur following the submittal of a completed and correct invoice, with proper cost documentation of and a progress report on the activities covered under the invoice, pursuant to provisions of the contract agreement.
+Prior to paying any subcontracted services, the contractor (including non-profits) must provide documentation of the NRDP-approved procurement process.

-Each project involving property and/or water rights acquisitions will require a subsequent approval of the proposed transaction, once fully developed in accordance with the plans, by the Trustee following consideration of input from the public, Advisory Council and Trustee Restoration Council.
+Each project involving property and/or water rights acquisitions will require a subsequent approval of the proposed transaction, once fully developed in accordance with the Restoration Plans, by the Trustee following consideration of input from the public, Advisory Council and Trustee Restoration Council.